TripleAze/Super-Market-Sales-Analysis/README.md

 4. **Payment Methods:** Credit Card was the most frequently used method across branches.
 5. **Peak Hours Insight:**
 Midday Peak (12 PM to 2 PM):
   Sales activity aligns with lunchtime, showing increased customer footfall during this period.

 Evening Peak (6 PM to 7 PM):
 The busiest hour, likely due to customers shopping after work or school.

 Implication:
   These patterns highlight the need for optimal staff scheduling during midday and evening hours to manage the high traffic efficiently and improve customer service.

--Evening (6 PM to 7 PM):
--The busiest hour, likely driven by customers shopping after work or school.
   -These trends suggest the importance of optimal staff scheduling during these high-traffic periods to ensure smooth operations and enhance customer satisfaction.